Exceptional-point-constrained locking of boundary-sensitive topological transitions in chiral non-Hermitian SSH-type lattices: Multiband extension with branch-resolved GBZs

+so that the first chiral branch, as defined in Eq.~\eqref{eq:four_band_branches}, contains a zero-energy Bloch degeneracy for all values of $t_1/t_3$.
+The parameter path therefore stays on an EP-constrained manifold.

-The branch-resolved GBZs at $t_1=0.4t_3$ are shown in Fig.~\ref{fig5}(b). ${\rm GBZ}^{(1)}$ lies predominantly outside the unit circle, whereas ${\rm GBZ}^{(2)}$ lies predominantly inside it, indicating opposite skin-localization tendencies for the two branches.
-The resulting spectral evolution is displayed in Figs.~\ref{fig5}(c) and \ref{fig5}(d), which show the real parts of the PBC and OBC spectra, respectively, as functions of $t_1/t_3$.
-Under PBCs, as in the two-band case, one branch remains pinned to a zero-energy degeneracy at $k=\pi$ throughout the sweep, so the PBC spectrum touches $\mathrm{Re}(E)=0$ over the entire range of $t_1/t_3$, thereby manifesting the EP-constrained character of the evolution.
-For $0\le t_1/t_3<0.6$, the OBC spectrum is real-line-gapless because the bulk continuum touches $\mathrm{Re}(E)=0$.
-At $t_1/t_3=0.6$, a real line gap opens and zero-energy boundary modes emerge, signaling the onset of a topological line-gapped phase.
-Upon further increasing $t_1$, the OBC bulk continuum reaches $\mathrm{Re}(E)=0$ again at $t_1/t_3=3.4$, where the line gap closes and subsequently reopens into a trivial line-gapped phase without zero-energy boundary modes.
+The branch-resolved GBZs at $t_1=0.4t_3$ are shown in Fig.~\ref{fig5}(b).
+The loop ${\rm GBZ}^{(1)}$ lies predominantly outside the unit circle, whereas ${\rm GBZ}^{(2)}$ lies predominantly inside it.
+This indicates opposite skin-localization tendencies for the two chiral branches.
+Despite this strong branch dependence, the locking mechanism remains intact.

+Figures~\ref{fig5}(c) and \ref{fig5}(d) show the real parts of the PBC spectrum and the finite-chain OBC spectrum, respectively, as $t_1/t_3$ is varied.
+Under PBCs, the EP constraint is manifested by a zero-energy Bloch degeneracy that remains pinned at $\mathrm{Re}(E)=0$ throughout the sweep, as shown in Fig.~\ref{fig5}(c).
+The associated OBC response is captured by the branch-resolved non-Bloch bulk continuum.
+For $0\le t_1/t_3<0.6$, the non-Bloch bulk spectrum is real-line-gapless because the bulk continuum intersects the reference line $\mathrm{Re}(E)=0$.
+At $t_1/t_3=0.6$, the continuum detaches from this reference line, a non-Bloch bulk real line gap opens, and zero-energy boundary modes appear in the finite open chain, marking the onset of a topological line-gapped phase.
+Upon further increasing $t_1$, the continuum touches $\mathrm{Re}(E)=0$ again at $t_1/t_3=3.4$, where the real line gap closes and then reopens into a topologically trivial line-gapped phase without zero-energy boundary modes.

-This evolution is captured by the OBC invariant $\nu_{\rm OBC}$ shown in Fig.~\ref{fig5}(e).
-In the interval $0\le t_1/t_3<0.6$, where the real line gap is absent, the nonquantized value of $\nu_{\rm OBC}$ should be regarded only as a numerical continuation and carries no topological meaning \cite{PhysRevLett.121.086803,Xiao2020}.
-Once the line gap opens, $\nu_{\rm OBC}$ becomes quantized at $1$, identifying a topological line-gapped phase with zero-energy boundary modes.
-At $t_1/t_3=3.4$, it drops from $1$ to $0$, marking the transition to a trivial line-gapped phase.
+This evolution is captured by the OBC non-Bloch bulk real-line-gap invariant $\nu_{\rm OBC}$ in Fig.~\ref{fig5}(e).
+In the interval $0\le t_1/t_3<0.6$, where the non-Bloch bulk real line gap is absent, the nonquantized value of $\nu_{\rm OBC}$ should be regarded only as a numerical continuation and carries no topological meaning~\cite{PhysRevLett.121.086803,Xiao2020}.
+Once the real line gap opens, $\nu_{\rm OBC}$ becomes quantized at $1$, identifying a topological line-gapped phase with zero-energy boundary modes.
+At $t_1/t_3=3.4$, $\nu_{\rm OBC}$ drops from $1$ to $0$, marking the transition to a trivial line-gapped phase.
+Crucially, the PBC point-gap winding number changes at the same critical values, as shown in Fig.~\ref{fig5}(f).
+It changes from $-2$ to $-1$ at $t_1/t_3=0.6$, where the OBC non-Bloch bulk real line gap opens, and from $-1$ to $+1$ at $t_1/t_3=3.4$, where the OBC non-Bloch bulk real line gap closes and reopens with different topology.
+Thus, both the entrance into the topological line-gapped phase and the exit from it are synchronized with changes in the PBC point-gap winding.